Blue-rose28/VBA_challenge2/README.md

 # VBA_challenge2: Stock Data Calculations and Summaries
-Simple script for calculating and summarising Stock Data in Excel using VBA to loop through each row by Ticker.
+A basic VBA script designed to analyze and summarize stock data in an Excel spreadsheet by iterating through each row based on the stock ticker symbol.

 ## General info
 - Calculates Yearly Change by Ticker: outputs data and highlights cells green for net gain or red for net loss.